cosmos/gravity-bridge/docs/cosmos-to-ethereum.md

 ```

-Expected output in the Cosmos Relayer console (terminal 4)
+Expected output in the Cosmos Relayer console

 ```bash
 [2019-10-24|19:07:01.714]       New transaction witnessed